Most Fund-A-Needs (FAN) work the same way. You establish contribution levels with your auctioneer, load them into Handbid and start raising money.

 If the prize is attractive enough, you will get people to donate again and again just so they are the last one.
 This is what makes this game so fun and unique.

 We have seen this tactic in action and it generated 42 $100 donations at a recent event.
-The organization was thrilled as it pushed their overall FAN over $10,000.
+The organization was thrilled as it pushed its overall FAN over $10,000.

 If you have any questions about how this works, please reach out to us and we can explain further!